storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 As I've said above, we don't have covenants yet in Bitcoin[^timelocks].
-Nevertheless, the future is yet to be written and we **might have covenants in Bitcoin**.
+Nevertheless, the future is yet to be written and one day we **might have covenants in Bitcoin**.
 If, and that's a big if, we have covenants in Bitcoin, they can bring several benefits to BitVM:

-- **The BitVM bridge becomes a defacto Layer 2 for Bitcoin by supporting unilateral trustless withdraws**.
+- **The BitVM bridge becomes a [defacto Layer 2](https://petertodd.org/2024/covenant-dependent-layer-2-review) for Bitcoin by supporting unilateral trustless withdraws**.
 - **The Groth16 verifier might not need to be chunked and split into multiple transactions or locking scripts, and could fit a single transaction**.
 - **The sidesystem could be a true ZK-validity rollup, and not a ZK-optimistic rollup**.